 Risk of a further correction is still possible

-While recent moves in US stock prices and economic newsflow may seem at odds with each other, we think that they are not.
-The forward-looking nature of stock markets means that the US market priced in a lot of this bad news when it crashed in the first quarter of 2020.
-Stock prices also generally look through the near-term into how company prospects are expected to evolve over the long run – even if that is harder than usual to ascertain at present.
+While recent moves in stock prices and economic newsflow may seem at odds with each other, they are not.
+The forward-looking nature of stock markets means that the market priced in a lot of this bad news when it crashed in the first quarter of 2020.
+Stock prices also look through the near-term into how company prospects are expected to evolve over the long run – even if that is harder than usual to ascertain at present.

-Central bank and government support also appears to have eased fears over some of the worst-case scenarios that markets were worrying about earlier this year.
-And central bank liquidity injections appear to have helped to support asset prices.
+Central bank and government support has also eased fears over some of the worst-case scernarios that markets were worrying about earlier this year.
+And central bank liquidity injections help to support asset prices.

 Does this mean we are out of the woods?
 Unlikely.
 Despite all the liquidity sloshing around, that may not enough to keep businesses afloat and get consumers to start shopping again.
 Revenues are likely to remain under pressure for the foreseeable future.
 Entire industries are exposed.
 Many companies are likely to struggle to afford debt repayments, increasing the risk of a wave of defaults and bankruptcies.

-With few US companies offering earnings guidance amidst the economic uncertainty, US markets could be due another correction if things turn out to be worse than expected.
-After all, in the past, there have been around three “false dawns” during major equity sell-offs in the US.
+With few companies offering earnings guidance amidst the economic uncertainty, markets could be due another correction if things turn out to be worse than expected.
+After all, in the past, there have been around three “false dawns” during major equity sell-offs.